 I started my online wine club almost a decade ago.
-Back then, subscription businesses were in their infancy, the stone age so to speak.
-As an example, it was impossible to find software that could both bill people on a monthly basis, but also offered prepaid gift subscriptions.
+Back then, subscription businesses were in their infancy, the stone age, so to speak.
+For example, it was impossible to find software that could help bill people every month and offer prepaid gift subscriptions.
 Now?
-You can get set up in about 5 minutes through Woocommerce, Squarespace or any number of publicly available, cheap, alternatives.
+You can get set up in about 5 minutes through Woocommerce, Squarespace, or any number of publicly available, cheap alternatives.

-As my oldest son turned 9 (I signed my original paperwork for my small business the night he was born, in a hot tub that we weren’t allowed to use in our hospital room) it got me thinking about what I wish I knew then.
+As my oldest son turned 9 (I signed my original paperwork for my small business the night he was born, in a hot tub that we weren’t allowed to use in our hospital room), it got me thinking about what I wish knew then.
 What could someone have told me that would have sped this process up?
-What could someone have helped with me with to make my eCommerce journey more smooth?
-Largely what I had no clue, was conversion rates.
+What could someone have helped me with to make my eCommerce journey more smooth?
+Largely what I had no clue about were conversion rates.
 At first, I didn’t even know what they were.
 Then, I had no clue how to improve them.
 Learn from my mistakes!

 Conversions Rate: Why It Matters (Warning, Math)

-It’s been said in a number of spots that the average conversion rate is like 2.63% according to Invesp.
+It’s been said in several spots that the average conversion rate is 2.63%, according to Invesp.
 BUT, that includes every website, Amazon, Target, and Walmart among them.
-Take Amazon for an easy example, their conversion rate for non-prime members is 13% and for Prime members, it’s 74%.
+Take Amazon for an easy example, their conversion rate for non-prime members is 13%, and for Prime members, it’s 74%.
 No, that’s not a typo.
 The conversion rate for a Prime member on Amazon is approximately 30 times higher than the average customer visiting an eCommerce shop.
 If you remove those huge players, the overall eCommerce conversion rate drops to under 2%.

-To make those figures even worse, when we first opened, we had ZERO clues what a conversion rate was.
+To make those figures even worse, we had ZERO clues about a conversion rate when we first opened.

 Seriously, zero.
 (Narrator: He was 30, he wasn’t ready for this, but figured it out pretty good)